jupyterlab/jupyterlab/docs/source/user/debugger.rst

 For the debugger to be enabled and visible, a kernel with support for debugging is required.

-Here is a list of kernels that are known to be supporting the debug protocol:
+Here is a list of kernels that are known to be supporting the Jupyter Debug Protocol:

 - `xeus-python <https://github.com/jupyter-xeus/xeus-python>`_: Jupyter kernel for the Python programming language
 - `xeus-robot <https://github.com/jupyter-xeus/xeus-robot>`_: Jupyter kernel for Robot Framework